-Deadheading or removing the spent flowers before they go to seed is the best way to keep many summer flowers blooming well into Fall.
+By deadheading or removing the spent flowers before they go to seed you can keep many summer flowers blooming well into Fall.
 I show you how easy it is!

 No time to read now?
 PIN for later!

-Deadheading both your annual and perennial garden flowers not only refreshes the plants appearance but it helps to keep reseeding plants from tossing out seeds everywhere and coming up where you don’t want them.
+Deadheading both your annual and perennial garden flowers refreshes the plants appearance and it helps to stop plants from from reseeding where you don’t want them.

 (note: not all flowers will re-bloom, they are just not engineered to do so.
 Iris, Delphiniums and Foxgloves are some.)
-Delphiniums and Foxgloves may give you a small re-bloom if deadheaded when blooms are at about 70% finished and you live in a long growing season area.
+Delphiniums and Foxgloves may give you a small re-bloom if deadheaded when blooms are at about 70% finished and if you live in a long growing season area.
 I do not live in a long growing season area.
-So I let Delphiniums and Foxgoves go to seed so I can collect them, see this post for how I save seeds.
+I let Delphiniums and Foxgoves go to seed so I can collect them.
+See this post for how I save seeds.

 First frost in my area is usually about mid to late October.
 I can extend the flowering of many of these flowers until then if I keep up with deadheading.
 Some do not continue to bloom that long but will bloom longer than if not deadheaded.

 Most of my deadheading is the chop and drop method.
-I chop the stem down incrementally in approximately two inch pieces and let them drop to the ground to compost in place.
+Chop the stem down incrementally in approximately two inch pieces and let them drop to the ground to compost in place.
 This is part of my sheet composting method.
-I don’t worry about it looking messy, my flowers are growing so thickly at this point that you don’t notice the ground or can’t really see it.
+I don’t worry about it looking messy, the flowers are growing so thickly at this point that you don’t notice the ground or can’t really see it.

 Using my Bypass Pruners I clip the poppy stem right down to the first junction where the stem is emerging from leaves.
 This is where the next bloom will begin and you don’t have a dead stick just sitting above it.